boschresearch/OASIS/README.md

 This software is a research prototype, solely developed for and published as part of the publication [cited above | paper reference].
 It will neither be maintained nor monitored in any way.

+## Contact
+Please feel free to contact us personally if you have questions, need help, or need explanations.
+Write to one of the following email addresses: edgarschoenfeld@live.de edgar.schoenfeld@bosch.com vadim.sushko@bosch.com